kconner/AllYourFault/Plan.md

         - Annotation appearance
         - Play/pause button and appearance
         - Animations within annotation views
-            - Each annotation view needs a sublayer with a ripple image that we can scale to animate.
+            - Each annotation view needs a sublayer with a ripple image that we can scale and set opacity to animate.
+            - When the timeline goes to a certain time, visit each annotation view and set its local animation time.
             - Each annotation will have an animation start and end time within the scope of the whole timeline.
-            - When the timeline goes to a certain time, visit each annotation view and set its local animation time.
             - If the local animation time is in bounds, adjust the ripple layer scale.
         - Timeline view
             - Scroll view with start and end time parameters